Michael Artiaga

 Michael Khanh Artiaga (born November 20, 2007), known online as dogplayingtetris or simply Dog, is an American Tetris player from Texas.
-He is best known for back-to-back victories in the 2020 and 2021 Classic Tetris World Championship (CTWC), the one in the former constituted the Guinness World Record for the "Youngest Tetris World Champion" at 13 years old.
+He won the Classic Tetris World Championship (CTWC) three times, in 2020, 2021, and 2026.
+For the 2020 win, he became Guinness World Record holder for the "Youngest Tetris World Champion" at 13 years old.

 From a young age, Michael and his brother Andrew Artiaga experimented in coding, computing, and gaming, alongside their father, a web developer.
-Practicing classic NES Tetris occasionally on their Game Boy, both brothers were inspired to pursue the game further after seeing 16-year-old Joseph Saelee's victory against the 37-year-old reigning champion Jonas Neubauer in the 2018 CTWC, marking the beginning of a new generation of Tetris players to the competitive scene.
-After his victories in the 2020 and 2021 CTWC, Michael Artiaga continued to compete in Tetris tournaments and founded his own tournament series titled "Classic Tetris Brawl" (CTB).
+Practicing Tetris occasionally on their Game Boy, both brothers were inspired to pursue the game further after seeing 16-year-old Joseph Saelee's victory against the 37-year-old reigning champion Jonas Neubauer in the 2018 CTWC.
+After his victories in the 2020 and 2021 CTWC, Artiaga continued to compete in Tetris tournaments, and additionally founded his own tournament series titled "Classic Tetris Brawl" (CTB).

 On October 6, 2024, playing on a modified version of the game, Artiaga became the first player to achieve a "rebirth" of NES Tetris after successfully clearing the highest level of the game, level 255, triggering the game to restart back on level 0.
-In the same game he also broke the game's high score record at 29.4 million points.
+In the same event, Artiaga also broke the game's high score record at 29.4 million points.

 Personal life and upbringing

 Michael Khanh Artiaga was born on November 20, 2007, to Van and Randall Artiaga and is from Fort Worth, Texas.
-He and his brother Andrew Artiaga (P1xelAndy) grew up around electronics, as their father was a web developer.
-At 5 years old, he learned basic coding further experimenting in computing and gaming in elementary school.
+He and his brother Andrew Artiaga grew up around electronics, as their father was a web developer.
+At 5 years old he learned basic coding, and further experimented in computing and gaming in elementary school.
 He and his brother practiced the skills they learned by creating characters and music for several of his father's gaming apps.
-In an interview with The Guardian, Michael said that his school work takes precedence over his gaming, and that math was his favorite subject.
-Outside of Tetris, he has also practiced speedrunning in other retro games including Super Mario Bros.
+In an interview with The Guardian, Michael stated his school work took precedence over his gaming, and that math was his favorite subject.
+Outside of Tetris, Artiaga also practiced speedrunning in other retro games including Super Mario Bros.